RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-AI-and-the-future-revolution.markdown

 Simply put, no. Just like a human, it must first be taught, and if it isn't taught it doesn't know.
 When I got a chance to play with ChatGPT I threw it a few questions and I realised that it was probably able to regurgitate anything I asked it that could be found, say, on Wikipedia.
 It did pretty well but then I asked it what the [relationship between e, i and pi](https://en.wikipedia.org/wiki/Euler%27s_identity) was.
 Should be a breeze, I thought?
 Nope.
 It was happy to tell me about each component, but it was stumped to know how they are related.
 However when I specifically asked it about Euler's relationship it answered without hesitation.

 The other thing we need to understand about this AI is whether we can be sure that the information is correct or not.
 In its early years, and sometimes still today, the information on Wikipedia was erroneous or at least had doubtful or debated accuracy.
 As such, it is actively policed, checked and corrected.
 AI training data is no different, but is possibly more impactful because by attaching the word "intelligence" to it may influence our level of trust.
 This may not be a problem with things like AI-generated images or music, but it is important for factual queries.

+Some journalists have recently asked ChatGPT to [make predictions](https://www.forbes.com/sites/alexlazarow/2022/12/10/the-future-of-fintech-according-to-ai/), and the articles have been framed around the software's ability to do such a thing.
+But the main ability on display here is the way that the answers are returned in such an incredibly human-like manner.
+Combined with the nature of the question, it is easy to fall into the trap that the software is indeed making a prediction, much like an expert could.
+But it is not an expert, even if it seems to sound like one.

-But data accuracy is only one side of another important problem.
+But data accuracy and limitations are only one side of another important issue.

 ![Confused Magnets](images/ai/confused_magnets.png)